Sir Charles Knowles, 1st Baronet: West Indies

 Having established a reputation as an engineer, after Knowles's return to Britain he was given an advisory and supervisory role in the drawing up of plans for Westminster Bridge.
 For this project, he travelled to France to study the Pont Neuf in Paris.
 But the project was assigned for design to another man, and the bridge eventually gave way precisely where Knowles had predicted.

+The British capture of Porto Bello.
+Knowles arrived at the port five days after it was captured.